Beyond Fingerprints: An Argument for the Personalized Health Revolution

 Well beyond the allure of the match-less fingerprint or snowflake concept, these singular, individual data and information set up a remarkable and unprecedented opportunity to improve medical treatment and develop preventive strategies to preserve health.”

 New genomic research, microbiome tests, and therapies are continuing to reveal how drastic the differences between two people can be.
 Humans are comprised of over 30 trillion microscopic cells and 100 trillion strains of bacteria with virtually limitless combinations of backgrounds, genetics, and DNA distributions.
-The next wave in modern medicine will carefully include as many elements of personal treatments and tailor-made therapies as it possibly can.
+The next wave in modern medicine will carefully include as many elements of personalized healthcare and tailor-made therapies as it possibly can.

 What is Personalized Healthcare?

 The STSI quantifies the disparity between how unique humans are and how today’s medical communities represent that uniqueness by stating that: